Ohwelleh/react_tutorials/README.md

 # React Tutorials
-A Repo for holding all of my React tutorial projects
+The goal of these projects is to grow my skills as a React developer, so I have decided to start at the basics.